Church-Planters to Myanmar

 Sent from: Lighthouse Baptist Church, Horseheads, New York USA

 Peter Judson was originally “Kyaw Kyaw Aung” of Mon State, Myanmar, or old Burma.
 He was raised in Buddhism as all the others in his village near Thaton.
-He, like them, never knew or even questioned that there might be another way.
+He, like many others, never knew or even questioned that Buddhism might be wrong.
 But after school, Peter went to Thailand to find work.
-He met a man named Pastor Joseph and, visiting his church, he heard the Gospel of Jesus Christ for the first time.
-He believed the Gospel in his heart and prayed to receive Christ as his personal Saviour.
+He met a man named Pastor Joseph and, while visiting his church, he heard the Gospel of Jesus Christ for the first time.
+He believed the Gospel in his heart and prayed to receive Christ as his personal Savior.
 It was through Pastor Joseph’s church that he met his wife, Say Say (Ruth), a young lady from the Myanmar Karen tribe, and they were married.
 Serving the Lord together and learning the Scriptures under Pastor Joseph, Peter became a great witness for Christ and loved to win souls for Christ.
 He worked as a translator under two other missionary-pastors while in Mae Sot.

 The young couple soon started a family and God gave them three beautiful children: Sarah, Charity, and Joshua.
 Thinking he could never return to his beloved Myanmar but unable to stay legally in Thailand, Peter and Ruth decided to come to America where he might be able to serve the Lord freely.